Skip to main content

 All runners sharing the same channel can exchange messages.
 Agents discover each other automatically through registry snapshots.

-Install the Redis extra: pip install pipecat-ai-subagents[redis]
+Install the Redis extra: uv add "pipecat-ai-subagents[redis]"

 Example: distributed handoff